Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 14

 Who knew Mamadi Diakite's NBA draft decision would shape Virginia's season so much?
 Diakite was the last remaining player to make his decision to withdraw from the draft, and Tony Bennett will be thankful he chose to return.
 So Diakite and Kihei Clark are both back, but Ty Jerome, Kyle Guy and De'Andre Hunter are gone.
 Bennett will need consistent production from Jay Huff and Braxton Key, and ESPN 100 guard Casey Morsell could be thrown into the starting lineup immediately.
 On paper, this ranking is too high.
-Since they're the defending champions and have won at least 29 games five of the last six years, it might be too low.
+Since they're the defending champions and have won at least 29 games five of the past six years, though, it might be too low.
 So we'll split the difference.

 15. Arizona Wildcats